Devils slip past Bruins with 3-2 win in a shootout

 NEWARK, N.J.
+(AP) — Damon Severson took a ribbing from his teammates as the unlikely shootout star for the New Jersey Devils.

-(AP) — Damon Severson scored in the sixth round of the shootout Tuesday to give the New Jersey Devils a 3-2 victory over the Boston Bruins.
+Severson scored in the sixth round Tuesday to give the Devils a 3-2 victory over the Boston Bruins.

 Severson beat Jaroslav Halak with a backhand and Mackenzie Blackwood clinched the win by stopping Patrice Bergeron.

-After the first eight shooters were stopped, Jack Hughes for New Jersey and Chris Wagner of Boston both scored in round 5 to set the stage for Severson.
+After the first eight shooters were stopped, Jack Hughes for New Jersey and Chris Wagner of Boston both scored in round 5 to set the stage for the defenseman who was taking only the sixth shootout appearance in a six-year career.

+“There were a lot of accusations after the game that I didn’t know what I was doing out there,” Severson said.

+Far from it.
+By closely watching, Severson saw that Halak was flashing a strong glove in the shootout.
+It was time for a change of pace.

+“I figured if I could make a good fake and go backhand and get it upstairs, I’d have a better chance to score,” Severson said.
+“Ultimately it went in.
+That was a big one.
+It felt good.”

+It was his second career shootout score, and it lifted the Devils to a second straight win as they rallied from a two-goal deficit.

-Blake Coleman and Jesper Bratt scored for the Devils in regulation and Blackwood stopped 28 shots as New Jersey earned its second straight win.
+Blake Coleman and Jesper Bratt scored for New Jersey in regulation and Blackwood stopped 28 shots.

+“Everyone competes all the time.”
+Blackwood said.
+“Whether we get down a goal or two, everyone plays the same way.
+I think we’re really starting to learn how to win, and what it takes to play the right way.

-Brad Marchand and Joakim Nordstrom scored for Boston and Jaroslav Halak stopped 42 shots.
+Brad Marchand and Joakim Nordstrom scored for Boston and Halak stopped 42 shots.
 The loss snapped the Bruins’ winning streak at three but they did extend their points streak to eight games (4-0-4).
+Boston is winless in six shootouts this season.

+“You get a 2-0 lead on the road; typically we’ve been able to handle those situations well but not tonight,” Bruins coach Bruce Cassidy said.
+“So we leave with a point but no one is satisfied in there.
+It just looks better tomorrow in the standings.”

 The Bruins took advantage of an early opportunity when Devils defenseman P.K.
 Subban was whistled for interference 1:17 into the game.

 David Pastrnak unloaded a heavy shot from the left dot that Blackwood partially blocked.
-Marchand cleaned up the rebound in the crease at 2:03 for his 20th goal.
+Marchand cleaned up the rebound in the crease at 2:03 for his 20th goal, reaching that mark for a seventh straight season.

 That lone tally of the opening period extended Pastrnak’s point scoring streak to eight games with three goals and 10 assists.